yagyagoel1/authBackendProject/README.md

 # authBackendProject

-this project will cover and include:
+## This project will cover and include:

 * User login and Signup
 * Request Authorization using JWT